Why Is Sitework Important?

 Excavation

-During excavation, excess soil and rocks will be removed from your construction site.
+Excavation is the clearing process of excess soil and rocks from your construction site.

-Excavation of soil and rocks on many job sites can be pretty exhaustive.
+Removal of soil and rocks on many job sites can be pretty intensive process, even for skilled professionals.

-It often requires the use of heavy machinery to get the job done correctly.
+It often requires the use of heavy machinery and specialized equipment to get the job done correctly.

-Experienced excavators, like the ones with STEVENS, have the necessary experience for the demanding job.
+Experienced excavators, like the ones with STEVENS construction company, have the necessary experience for the demanding job.

 Providing a Good Base

-Much of the long-term damage to a building comes from not having a solid base.
+Much of the long-term damage to a building comes from not having a solid foundation.

-The foundation of your building can shift if the land beneath it is too soft, shortening the life of your building and leading to extensive repairs.
+The foundation of your building can shift if the ground for construction beneath it is too soft, shortening the life of your building and leading to extensive repairs.
+It is best to have your base on solid ground.

 If damage due to a weak foundation happens early on, it can lead to a liability suit dealing with the build quality.

-That's why you should always work with a company experienced in sitework.
+That's why you should always work with experienced construction workers from a company experienced in sitework.

 Water Systems and Drainage